 7. Who is my audience?

 You never want to make suppositions; however, the age of your audience or their profession may affect your in-person turn-out.
-If most of your guests are over 50, they may be less willing to risk meeting face-to-face where a younger audience may be more open to it.
+If most of your guests are over 50, they may be less willing to risk meeting face-to-face whereas a younger audience may be more open to it.
 An audience made up of healthcare professionals may also tend to be more traditional about meeting face-to-face than an audience of software developers.

 8. Will a hybrid event demand more internal planning resources?